The Golden Question You Should Ask Before Resigning

-Being a young chess player and a son of a fanatical chess lover, I was present in the playing hall every day.
+Being a young chess player and a son of a fanatic chess lover, I was present in the playing hall every day.

 With my father, we were watching live as top Grandmasters like Garry Kasparov were playing.

 On the demonstration boards, the top games were shown as well.
-However I was just a kid, and no matter my father’s tries I wasn’t understanding much happening on the chess boards.
+However, I was just a kid, and no matter my father’s tries I didn’t understand much happening on the chess boards.

-But my being there was not useless.
+But being there was not useless.
 I was learning a lot.

-Not about chess, but how the Grandmasters were sitting at the board, their posture while they were thinking… I was seeing how they were walking during their opponent's turns… I even thought it was the rule at an elite level
+Not about chess, but how the Grandmasters were sitting at the board, their posture while they were thinking… I saw how they were walking during their opponent's turns… I even thought it was the rule at an elite level 😀

 I learned lots of things that didn’t matter.